- 8-day Croatia cruise from Dubrovnik

 On your fifth day, visit Korčula Island, said to be the birthplace of Marco Polo, and the following day, stop to swim in Trstenik on the Pelješac Peninsula, famous for its wine culture.
 Continue to Šipanska Luka on Šipan for an overnight stay before heading to the island of Lopud, where you can spend time lounging on the beach.

-Some meals are included, as well as accommodation on the ship’s lower, main or upper deck.
+Some meals are included, as well as accommodation on the ship’s lower or upper deck.
 In each destination, you’ll take a guided tour or have free time to discover the area’s wonders on your own.

 Your state-of-the-art M/Y Mali Ante cruise ship has a capacity to hold 38 to 42 people.
 All cabins boast air conditioning, and have their own bathrooms.
-The cruise ship also features a comfortable air-conditioned saloon, separate bar and a lower diving platform so that you can go sea-swimming if you wish!
-The cruise sails out on Monday but you may embark on Saturday or Sunday.
+The cruise ship also features a comfortable air-conditioned saloon, separate bar and a lower diving platform so that you can go sea swimming if you wish!
+The cruise sails out on Monday but you may embark on Sunday.

 Please note: The listed price does not include a city tax, payable at the time of cruise check-in.
 The tax is required by the ship and is not within our control.

 When you meet at the Dubrovnik port, you’ll be welcomed on board by your friendly captain and the crew.
-Then, begin your journey along the Adriatic Sea to several amazing Croatia locations.
 Enjoy dinner on board before settling in for the night in your cozy room.

 Overnight: Cruise ship in Dubrovnik